thomasrosen/lego_vision/README.md

 # LEGO Vision

-This uses `gpt4-vision` to generate a prompt for `dall-e3` to generate an image in the style of the LEGO movie.
+This uses `gpt4-vision` to generate a prompt for `DALL·E 3` to generate an image in the style of the LEGO movie.

 ## One example